 Executive Director, Stop Ivory

-I would like to thank all the members of Brazzaville Foundation for both their work and their support in
+I'd like to thank all the members of Brazzaville Foundation for the work they do and the support they give us in our work.

 John Stephenson